-Under the direction of Christopher S. Wilcox, MD, PhD, the Center for Hypertension, Kidney & Vascular Research has a number of research programs all of which are closely interrelated and collaborative:
+Under the direction of Christopher S. Wilcox, MD, PhD, the Center for Hypertension Research and the Division of Nephrology and Hypertensionhas a number of research programs that are closely interrelated and collaborative:

 - Microvascular disease in patients with hypertension, kidney and vascular disease or HIV.
 Dr Wilcox directs this program with Dr.Wang.
 Gluteal skin biopsies are obtained from patients and controls under local anesthesia.
 They are studied in the laboratory for function (endothelial function and contractile responses), mediator release (nitric oxide, reactive oxygen species), calcium signaling and gene and micro RNA expression.
 The goal is to understand the mechanisms of microvascular dysfunction in human disease.